 EMC World 2010 Boston kicked off with a keynote speech from CEO Joe Tucci.
 Tucci stated that while other companies will be building stack offerings, comprised of servers, database, middleware and storage, EMC will be taking a virtualization approach.
 Tucci also discussed EMC's acquisition approach and how the company plans to help manage data growth with cloud computing.

 VPlex active-active storage creates a stir at EMC World

 EMC unveiled VPlex, its new set of products for federating data storage across geographic distance, during the first day of EMC World 2010.
 Two of the four VPlex products, VPlex Local and VPlex Metro, are available today.
 And while private cloud computing remains mostly theoretical for now, there was significant customer interest surrounding the new VPlex product set.

-previews FAST 2, block-level compression, common management console for Clariion and
+EMC previews FAST 2, block-level compression, common management console for Clariion and Celerra

 EMC World 2010 Boston included announcements that a second version of EMC's Fully Automated Storage Tiering (FAST) software will be available in July.
 The new version has automated tiered storage support and block-level compression for Clariion and Celerra.
 EMC also previewed new data migration and storage efficiency features, as well as a common storage management interface for Clariion and Celerra.

 Day 2 at EMC World 2010 was packed with several announcements, most notably being that there is new software from Data Domain called DD Boost that can currently be integrated with NetBackup and Backup Exec.
 EMC also announced that it is rolling out the Unisphere unified management platform that will put Celerra and Clariion management into a single pan.